KrishnaAggarwal2003/Logistic-Coupled-Map-lattice/README.md

 ## <u> Extrapolation Part </u>

 This part of the module is based on the values of r and epsilon parameters.
-Unlike in standard CML above, where there was a constant value of these parameters.
-This part tries to simulate the CML by applying randomness in these parameter values.
+Unlike in standard CML above, where these parameters were constant, this part tries to simulate CML by applying randomness to these parameter values.

 The randomness introduced is of two kinds:-
 - Dynamic Randomness
 - Lattice Site Randomness

-### Dynamic Randomness
+### <u> Dynamic Randomness </u>
-Here, the r value and epsilon are varied with iterations, where a particular iteration only will have a constant r and epsilon.
+Here, the r value and epsilon are varied with iterations, where a particular iteration will only have a constant r and epsilon.

 <b> <u>Result </u> </b>:-- The resulting plot obtained showed a time-irregular and space-regular pattern, which failed in the standard CML simulation.
 This indicates the importance of applying dynamic randomness in parameter values for this pattern.

 ![dyno](https://github.com/user-attachments/assets/b40b7d1d-e878-4b57-a40a-bf7849048498)

 ### Lattice Site Randomness
-Here, the r value and epsilon vary for each lattice site i.e. each lattice site has its value of r and epsilon parameter.
+Here, the r value and epsilon vary for each lattice site, i.e., each lattice site has its own r and epsilon parameter.

-<b> <u> Result <b> </u> :-- The resulting plot is a irregular space-time plot.
+<b> <u> Result </b> </u> :-- The resulting plot is a irregular space-time plot.

 ![lattice](https://github.com/user-attachments/assets/ea772a21-6af7-413d-91c4-b8c35da3bdc8)

-<u> <b> Note<b> </u>:-- The randomness introduced for the parameter values is probabilistic randomness.
+<u> <b> Note</b> </u>:-- The randomness introduced for the parameter values is probabilistic randomness.
 The parameter r and epsilon values are divided into two parts via the bridge_num.
 Please refer to <b> def change_num_prob</b> in the model below for reference.